pazitschrecker/genXpod/README.md

 # Physical Setup
 This project uses a large number of physical components.
 First, set up the ESP32 by plugging it into the GPIO Extender and then into a breadboard.

-Plug the button you plan to use for pause/play functionality into port 26.
-Plug the "power" button into port 35.
+Plug the button you plan to use for pause/play functionality into GPIO port 13.
+Connect the other side of the button to ground.
-For each button, attach the button to the breadboard.
-On one side of the button, attach one end of a 10 ohm resistor in the same row as a button pin and the other end to 3.3 A power.
-Attach two wires, one to each row with a button pin to GROUND.
-Lastly, attach another 10 ohm resistor to the remaining row with a button pin and attach the other end of this resistor to the correct port (26 or 35, respectively).
+Plug the button you plan to use for "power" functionality into port 33.
+Connect the other side of the button to ground.
+Plug the middle and left pins of the switch into the breadboard using M-F wires.
+Now connect the middle wire to ground via another wire in series.
+Connect the left side to GPIO port 4.

+Lastly, use 3 M-F wires to connect the soft touch sensor to the bread board.
+Connect one side to ground via a 10K resistor in series.
+Connect the other side to 3.3V power via another 10K resistor in series.
+Lastly, connect the middle pin to GPIO port 2.

 The i2c LCD is plugged into the Raspberry Pi only.
-The Plug the switch into port 4.
-Plug the Circular Pentiometer into port 2.
+The GND port is plugged into the Raspberry pi's ground pin.
+The VCC is plugged into a 5V GPIO pin on the Raspberry Pi.
+SDA is plugged into GPIO 2 and SCL is plugged into GPIO 3.

+A smaller speaker is also connected to the Raspberry pi's audio port.

+Plug the ESP32 into the Raspberry pi via a cable that allows data transition (not just power).

+# A note on songs
+This project plays music and therefore requires downloaded .wav files.
+I have not included these in the repository because they are copyrighted materials.
+In order for your songs to work with the code, do the following:
+Create a folder in the same location or directory as the python script and call this "songs".
+Within the songs directory, add the corresponding songs as 6 .wav files with the following names:
+- cindi_gjwhf.wav (corresponds to Cindi Lauper's "Girls Just Want to Have Fun")
+- bonnie_teoth.wav (corresponds to Bonnie Tyler's "Total Eclipse of the Heart")
+- tiffany_itwan.wav (corresponds to Tiffany's "Girls Just Want to Have Fun")
+- abba_dq.wav (corresponds to Abba's "Dancing Queen")
+- queen_watc.wav (corresponds to Queens's "We are the Champions")
+- bowie_itlom.wav (corresponds to David Bowie's "Life on Mars?")